 While people on prescription medications can serve a mission if the guidelines above are met, where they serve may be limited due to the nature of the medication, the laws governing it’s transportation, and the ability to see doctors to keep prescriptions current.
 According to United States Postal Service rules, in order to send prescription medicines through the mail, you must be a registered drug manufacturer, pharmacy, medical practitioner, or other authorized dispenser.
 In most cases this will mean that missionaries taking prescription drugs will need to have the medications mailed to them directly by an online or mail-order pharmacy.
 Parents will not be able to pick up medications at their local town pharmacy and mail them to their missionary.

 Laws governing the transportation of prescription medications across international border can be even more problematic.
-As Latter-day Saint, we strive to obey the laws of the land, therefore these legal requirements have natural implications about where a missionary can serve.
-In most cases that I am aware of, and please correct me if I’m wrong, when a missionary has a medical condition requiring continuous prescription medication, then he or she is generally sent to serve a mission in the country where he or she is from.
-They are not usually sent to a foreign country because of the difficulties getting the medications there and also I believe the Church likes to keep them in their home country in case a medical situation arises, that they are close to their home doctors.
+As Latter-day Saints, we strive to obey the laws of the land, therefore these legal requirements have natural implications about where a missionary can serve.
+In most cases that I am aware of, when a missionary has a medical condition requiring continuous prescription medication, then he or she is generally serves a mission in the country where he or she is from.
+They are not usually sent to a foreign country because of the difficulties getting the medications there and also I believe the Church likes to keep them in their home country in case an emergency medical situation arises, then they are close to their home doctors.